dprabin25/Sample_Tree/README.md

 5. Pro1log10MinMax_Bray

-Inside this folder, you will find a subfolder called "clade", where you can see which elements are shifting significantly in the targeted samples that formed clades, as demonstrated in the boxplots and statistical summary.
+Inside this folder, you will find a subfolder called "clades", where you can see which elements are shifting significantly in the targeted samples that formed clades, as demonstrated in the boxplots and statistical summary.

 ### Observed_Shifts_by_group: